choderalab/modelforge/docs/models.rst

 Introduction
 ----------------

-A model contains all the operations that are needed to map the cartisian coordinates, atomic numbers and total charge of a system to, at minimum, an energy.
-A model takes as input a :py:class:`modelforge.dataset.dataset.NNPInput` dataclass, and returns a dictionary of PyTorch tensors representing per-atom and/or per-molecule properties (including per-molecule energies).
-The model consists of three functional compounds:
+A model in modelforge encapsulates all the operations required to map the Cartesian coordinates, atomic numbers, and total charge of a system to, at a minimum, its energy.
+Specifically, a model takes as input a :py:class:modelforge.dataset.dataset.NNPInput dataclass and outputs a dictionary of PyTorch tensors representing per-atom and/or per-molecule properties, including per-molecule energies.
+The model comprises three main components:

-- the input preparation module (:class:`modelforge.potential.model.InputPreparation`): responsible for generating the pairlist, pair distances and pair displacement vectors given the atomic coordinates and the cutoff.
+1. **Input Preparation Module** (:class:modelforge.potential.model.InputPreparation): Responsible for generating the pair list, pair distances, and pair displacement vectors based on atomic coordinates and the specified cutoff.

-- the core model (:class:`modelforge.potential.model.CoreNetwork`): the neural network containing learnable parameters (what is considered the "core" of the potential).
+2. **Core Model** (:class:modelforge.potential.model.CoreNetwork): The neural network containing the learnable parameters, which forms the core of the potential.

-- the postprocessing module(:class:`modelforge.potential.model.PostProcessing`): contains operations that are applied to per-atom and per-molecule outputs, as well as the reduction operations that are performed to obtain the per-molecule properties.
-Examples of per-atom operations are atomic energy scaling or charge equilibration, examples for reduction operations are summation of per-atom energies to obtain per-molecule energies.
+3. **Postprocessing Module** (:class:modelforge.potential.model.PostProcessing): Contains operations applied to both per-atom and per-molecule outputs, as well as reduction operations to obtain per-molecule properties.
+Examples include atomic energy scaling or charge equilibration for per-atom operations, and summation of per-atom energies to obtain per-molecule energies for reduction operations.

-A given neural network (e.g., SchNet) implements the core model, the input prepartion and postprocessing modules are independent of the neural network.
+A specific neural network (e.g., PhysNet) implements the core model, while the input preparation and postprocessing modules are independent of the neural network architecture.

 To initialize a model, the model factory is used: :class:`modelforge.potential.models.NeuralNetworkPotentialFactory`.